Welcome to the Nature Conservancy’s Disney Wilderness Preserve!

 The sanctuary consists of 18 acres of White Pine plantation, upland, wetlands and a meadow with beautiful views of the Lake Tappan Reservoir.

 The 18 wooded acres were part of a 44 acre tract of woods known as the River Vale Woods.
-The 44 acres were once part of United Water’s watershed buffer but were later sold to developers who planned to turn the 44 wooded acres into high density dwellings.
+The 44 acres were once part of Suez Water’s watershed buffer but were later sold to developers who planned to turn the 44 wooded acres into high density dwellings.
 On December 23, 2002, after six years of wrangling, 18 of the 44 acres were bought by the township of River Vale using grants and loans from the Municipal Open Space Trust Fund, NJ Green Acres and the Bergen County Open Space, Recreation, Farmland and Historic Preservation Trust Fund.
 In 2010, 11 wooded acres off of Stanley Place near the sanctuary were preserved and will be part of the 18 acres of the Preserve bringing the total acreage to 29.
 An additional 5 acres (which contain a section of Cherry Brook) were purchased by the Township earlier in 2010.
 The remaining 10 acres, which are located across the street from the Poplar Road Nature Sanctuary were clear cut for a townhouse development in the summer of 2010.

 After parking, proceed through the gate of the Poplar Road Nature Sanctuary towards the kiosk which is stored with informational brochures during the warmer months provided by Bergen SWAN.